Justice for Immigrants

 For nearly a half century, the Catholic Church in the United States has celebrated National Migration Week, which is an opportunity for the Church to reflect on the circumstances confronting migrants, including immigrants, refugees, children, and victims and survivors of human trafficking.
-The theme for National Migration Week 2019 – Building Communities of Welcome – emphasizes our responsibility as Catholics to engage and welcome newcomers on their arrival, and help to ease their transition into a new life here in the United States.
+The theme for National Migration Week 2023 "Free to choose whether to migrate or to stay" – shines a light on the root causes that drive migration.
+In many instances, war and conflict have left people with no option but to abandon their homes and seek safety elsewhere.
 Here are a few points that we, as a people of faith, should be mindful of:

 - Catholics are called to stand with immigrants and refugees as our brothers and sisters.
 This is who the Catholic Church is.
 This is what we as Catholics do.

 - Pope Francis invites us to be part of a culture of encounter as we welcome, protect, integrate, and promote immigrants and refugees in our midst.